cc-ai/kdb/workflow/gettingstarted.md

 - **Tracking progress:** Even if the task that you are working on doesn't involve coding (e.g. literature review, experimental testing, etc.), it's useful for the rest of the team to know that you are working on a certain task (or issue), and what the progress on it is: whether it is open, closed, in progress, pending, etc. We will do this via the Kanban: https://github.com/cc-ai/kdb/projects/4

 - **Sharing resources:** A section of the repository is dedicated specifically to sharing common resources : https://github.com/cc-ai/kdb/tree/master/resources.
-These can be research papres, code, news articles, tools, etc. If you encounter something useful in your literature review (or even during your spare time!), add it to the resource section!
+These can be research papers, code, news articles, tools, etc. If you encounter something useful in your literature review (or even during your spare time!), add it to the resource section!

-- **Sharing ideas:**  If you see an open ticket that is labelled as "help wanted", or if you simply have an idea about a task that someone else is working on, don't hesitate to leave a comment on the issue: it can help open a discussion and generate new ideas!
+- **Sharing ideas:**  If you see an open ticket that is labeled as "help wanted", or if you simply have an idea about a task that someone else is working on, don't hesitate to leave a comment on the issue: it can help open a discussion and generate new ideas!

 - **Collaborating with external contributors:** We are lucky enough to have a group of people interested in CCAI, who want to help us with different tasks depending on their domain of expertise: UI design, front-end development, economics.. the sky is the limit!
 To make this collaboration as smooth as possible, we want to give them specific tasks and ways to help us, check in with progress, ask questions, etc. GitHub is the place to do this!